 2. OIL REFINING

 The fossil fuels must then face the risk of spills and explosions to journey to a refinery, sometimes travelling great distances for over a month in ocean tankers, barges, trains, trucks, and pipelines like the Colonial pipeline, stretching 5,500 miles from the New York harbor to Houston, Texas.
 Once safely at the refinery, the fuel is distilled to separate its many components (processes vary for crude oil and natural gas).
-For our PET, the distillate we’re interested in is ethylene glycol (C2H6O2).
+For our PET, the distillate we’re interested in is ethylene glycol (C

 3. PLASTIC SYNTHESIS